-After admission to the PA program, a student must maintain at least a 3.00 cumulative grade point average for progression.
-A grade of C or better is required in all courses and on examinations.
+After admission to the PA program, a student must maintain at least a 3.0 cumulative grade point average for progression.
+In addition, a grade of C or better is required in all courses and on all examinations.
 Failure to meet this minimum requires remediation as outlined in the Physician Assistant Student Handbook.
-Failure to meet remediation requirements may result in dismissal from the program.
+Failure to meet remediation requirements may result in dismissal from the Program.